liferay/liferay-docs/userGuide/en/chapters/04-document-management.markdown

 *Take a photo or video* opens your camera app and lets you take a photo or record a video and upload it.

-*Choose Existing* allows you to upload multiple photos or videos stored in your device.
+*Choose Existing* allows you to upload multiple photos or videos stored on your device.

 *Create New Folder* lets you type the name of the folder and creates it in the